CRIMINAL RECORD SUSPENSION

 Do you have questions about the pardon (or record suspension) process?

-Justice Pro Bono has teamed up with the Makivik Justice Department to provide answers to your questions.
-A step-by-step guide, phone support and help with payment of the application fees are available for Inuit beneficiaries wishing to undertake the pardon process.
+Justice Pro Bono, in partnership with Makivik, has drafted a step-by-step guide, and set up phone support and help with payment of the application fees are available for Inuit beneficiaries wishing to undertake the pardon process.
+These tools and this project are now entirely run by the Makivik Justice Department.

-Justice Pro Bono thanks the Department of Justice of Canada and the Ministère de la Justice du Québec for their generous financial support, and the Makivik Corporation Justice Department for their logistical support in setting up this project.
+Justice Pro Bono thanks the Department of Justice of Canada and the Ministère de la Justice du Québec for their generous financial support, the Makivik Corporation Justice Department for their logistical support in setting up this project, and Wapikoni Mobile for their talent and expertise in producing the videos.

 VOLUNTEER LEGAL CLINICS IN NUNAVIK